 “Like it or not, where all in this together,” he said.

 “How do you figure,” sneered Andrea.

 “Charles has it out for me now too because I went easy on your sister.
-The only reason he hasn’t killed me or snatched up my soul is that he desperately wants the talisman and if he can’t take it from us, he can always sit back and wait for me to deliver it.”
+The only reason he hasn’t killed me or snatched up my soul is that he desperately wants the talisman.
+If he can’t take it from you, then he has to sit back and wait for me to deliver it.”

 “Call me crazy, but I don’t consider shocking Janet, knocking her out with your meaty fist and stuffing her into the trunk of a car going easy on her.”

 Andrea was suddenly speechless.
 Janet had stormed out of the Doorkeeper lab and into his clutches because of a stupid argument with her.
 The thought that Janet might have met her death with an argument as their last interaction helped Andrea fully grasp the seriousness of their dangerous mission.
 Janet could have been murdered while Andrea sat in the lab and pouted.
 She abruptly turned away from them to hide the tears that sprang to her eyes.
 Janet finished untying Ethan.

 “What did you see in your vision,” he asked.